singapore vegan travel guide

 78 Airport Boulevard, B1-297, Jewel, Singapore Changi Airport

 Greendot is found in the shopping centre at Changi.
 So when you land in Singapore and need to eat, head over.
 It’s not at the food court, but the floor above.
 Vegan dishes are labelled on the menu.
 They have a lot of mushroom and soy based dishes and their ‘beancurd’ dish was pretty good!
-The nuggets we ordered were a bit dry and too cruncy, more like pakoras.
+The nuggets we ordered were a bit dry and too crunchy, more like pakoras.

 I was happy to see vegan dessert cakes but did not try any.
 They have other locations around town – check Google Maps